Rust-GCC/gccrs/gcc/config/avr/avr.md

   })

-;; Split byte aligned rotates using scratch that is always QI mode.
+;; Split byte aligned rotates using a QImode scratch.

 ;; "*rotbhi"
 ;; "*rotbpsi"